diegomadriz/diegomadriz/README.md

 - I study **Computer Science** at Tecnologico de Monterrey
+- I'm looking to work on AI/ML, but open to different challenges in software that might be interesting.
 - I really like sports, my favorite teams are: FC Barcelona, Seattle Seahawks, Seattle Mariners and, Dallas Mavericks.
 - My favorite car ever is the Porsche 911.
-- I can speak Spanish and English fluently (or at least that's what I think).
+- I can speak both Spanish and English fluently.

-- I'm looking to work on AI/ML, but open to different challenges in software that might be interesting.
 - My goal is to be able to position myself as a valuable person within my industry and make a positive impact in any project I work on.
 - How to reach me: diegomadriz004@hotmail.com